Computer Science

 CS4997Honours Thesis4 ch (W) (EL)

-This course provides the student with the opportunity to undertake a project at a depth not provided elsewhere in the curriculum.
-Planning the thesis is done in the term prior to completion.
-The project topic must have the approval of a supervisor before the start of term.
-The student submits detailed proposal, schedule, progress reports, and final thesis report to the thesis coordinator with the supervisor's approval.
-A seminar is required.
+Undertake a project at a depth not provided elsewhere in the curriculum.
+Plan the thesis during the preceding term, with the topic approved by a faculty member acting as a supervisor before term starts.
+Submit a detailed proposal, schedule, progress reports, and final thesis report to the coordinator with supervisor approval, and present a seminar.
 Detailed guidelines available from coordinator in the preceding term.
 Normally offered as an eight month course over fall and winter terms, and available over the summer term as a four month course.
+NOTE: Open to all CS students in their final year with a B average in the previous assessment year or a B CGPA.
+To receive an Honours designation please refer to the CS Curriculum regulations in the program Section of the Calendar.

 CS4998Open Source Project4 ch (P)